Polyptych of Saint Barbara (Palma Vecchio): Appraisal

 Saint Barbara has been considered by many to be one of Palma's greatest works.
 French writer and draughtsman Charles Yriarte wrote in 1877 that he could not pass by the church of Santa Maria Formosa without stopping for a moment at least "to pay his devotions to the lovely patroness of the gunnery of the Most Serene Republic … with all the noble serenity of a saint who is still a woman".

-According to the German art historian Adolf Philippi, writing in 1905, only once did Palma "rise to a great, an almost monumental style", and that was when he painted for the Venetian artillerists the altar-piece for their chapel in the Church of Santa Maria Formosa at Venice, with Saint Barbara upon the central panel, "a figure so truly grand that it is worthy to rank with the finest ideal creations of Italian painting."
+According to the German art historian Adolf Philippi, writing in 1905, only once did Palma "rise to a great, an almost monumental style", and that was when he painted for the Venetian artillerists the altarpiece for their chapel in the Church of Santa Maria Formosa at Venice, with Saint Barbara upon the central panel, "a figure so truly grand that it is worthy to rank with the finest ideal creations of Italian painting."
 Julia Cartwright considers the "queenly form" of Saint Barbara, in crimson robes with a crown on her head and a palm in her hand, to be one of Palma's "grandest creations".

-In describing Palma Vecchio's altar-piece, Crowe and Cavalcaselle say, "No other of his works combines in a higher measure vigour and harmony of tint with boldness of touch and finished blending.
+In describing Palma Vecchio's altarpiece, Crowe and Cavalcaselle say, "No other of his works combines in a higher measure vigour and harmony of tint with boldness of touch and finished blending.
 Nowhere is he more fortunate in reproducing the large, soft rounding to which he so usually inclines; in no other instance has he realized more clever chiaroscuro."
-And in the opinion of one of Vasari's editors, Palma, in this altar-piece, "left a picture which for completeness, dignity, decorative feeling, and depth of colour may be ranked with the great masterpieces of the Venetian school."
+And in the opinion of one of Vasari's editors, Palma, in this altarpiece, "left a picture which for completeness, dignity, decorative feeling, and depth of colour may be ranked with the great masterpieces of the Venetian school."